 Note 2: Further definitions may be found in the Manual on Codes (WMO-No. 306), Manual on the Global Data Processing and Forecasting System (WMO-No. 485), Volume I, Manual on the Global Telecommunication System (WMO-No. 386); Volume I, and other WMO publications.

-Note 3: Definitions, terminology, vocabulary and abbreviations used in relation to quality management are those of the IOS 9000 family of standards for quality management systems, in particular those identified within ISO 9000:2005, Quality Management Systems – Fundamentals and vocabulary.
+Note 3: Definitions, terminology, vocabulary and abbreviations used in relation to quality management are those of the ISO 9000 family of standards for quality management systems, in particular those identified within ISO 9000:2005, Quality Management Systems – Fundamentals and vocabulary.

 The following terms, when used in the Manual on WIGOS (WMO-No. XXXX), have the meanings given below.